The Future of the World -- Last Generation

 Of the 27 books of the New Testament, Revelation outshines them all regarding the importance of testifying about Jesus.
-The Biblical evidence shows that is clearly a key element in being an overcomer and actually entering God’s presence after death.
-We must faithfully testify of Jesus and maintain that testimony to the end to enter God’s Kingdom.
+The Biblical evidence shows that our Jesus testimony is clearly a key element in being an overcomer.
+We must faithfully testify of Jesus and maintain that testimony to the end to enter God's Kingdom.

 I, John, your brother and companion in the suffering and kingdom and patient endurance that are ours in Jesus, was on the island of Patmos because of the word of God and the testimony of Jesus.
 (Rev 1:9)